YousefBahgat/Hospital_Management_System/README.md

 ## Notes:
--The database used is Microsoft Access 2007.
+- The database used is Microsoft Access 2007.

--All the data of the system is modified  in  the database.
+- All the data of the system is modified  in  the database.

--the project contains 11 main classes(without controllers).
+- the project contains 11 main classes(without controllers).

--the controllers are omitted in the UML diagram.
+- the controllers are omitted in the UML diagram.

--The ucanaccess folder contains  jar files  for Microsoft access connection(not available in  JDK).
+- The ucanaccess folder contains  jar files  for Microsoft access connection(not available in  JDK).

--the getters and setters are omitted in the UML diagram.
+- the getters and setters are omitted in the UML diagram.

+## Libraries used for database connection:
+- import java.sql.Connection;

+- import java.sql.DriverManager;

+- import java.sql.PreparedStatement;

+- import java.sql.ResultSet;

+- import java.sql.Statement;